Franz Wagner Player Props: Magic vs. Bucks

 Franz Wagner Insights vs. the Bucks

-- On defense, the Bucks have allowed 111.1 points per contest, which is fourth-best in the NBA.
+- Defensively, the Bucks are ranked fifth in the NBA, conceding 111.5 points per game.

-- The Bucks are the 20th-ranked team in the NBA, giving up 44.2 rebounds per contest.
+- On the glass, the Bucks have conceded 44.3 rebounds per contest, which puts them 20th in the NBA.

-- Allowing 22.8 assists per game, the Bucks are the best squad in the league.
+- The Bucks allow 22.8 assists per game, best in the league.

-- The Bucks allow 11.5 made 3-pointers per contest, fourth-ranked in the NBA.
+- The Bucks are the fourth-ranked squad in the league at allowing threes, giving up 11.5 made 3-pointers per game.

 Franz Wagner vs. the Bucks